MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 -	Set up Fraud Protection in an Azure Active Directory (Azure AD) tenant, as described in [Set up a trial version of Fraud Protection](promocode-set-up-dfp-trial-version.md).
 -	[Implement device fingerprinting](promocode-set-up-device-fingerprinting.md).

-## Step1: Upload historical data, generate Diagnose reports, and view sample reports
+## Step 1: Upload historical data, generate Diagnose reports, and view sample reports

 The use of historical purchase transaction data is separated into two experiences: